jessecusack/scientific-workflow/macOS_setup.md

 Usually this involves logging into [mathworks.com](https://www.mathworks.com/), downloading the latest version, and activating.

 Add an alias to your `~/.zshrc` file so that you can start up matlab from the terminal without the desktop environment.
-I add,
+I might add,

 ```
-alias matlab="matlab -nosplash -nodesktop"
+alias mlab="matlab -nosplash -nodesktop"
 ```

 ## Step 4 - customize iterm2

-I like to use `iterm2` as my terminal application because it is both straightforward and extensively modifiable.
+I like to use `[iterm2](https://iterm2.com/)` as my terminal application because it is both straightforward and extensively modifiable.
 Perhaps my favourite modification is to set `ctrl + ~` to activate a terminal that drops down from the top of the screen.
 [Instructions here](https://blog.mestwin.net/drop-down-terminal-in-macos-with-iterm2/).

 ### Step 4.1 - profiles and settings across computers
 In iTerm2, you can create unique profiles for each of your working _spaces_ (e.g., local computer, server, vim).
-For each of these profiles, you can customize colors, specify shortcut keys to activate them, as well as starting commands (e.g., ssh _<server>_).
+For each of these profiles, you can customize colors, specify shortcut keys to activate them, as well as starting commands (e.g., `ssh [server]`).
 This makes it far easier to know where you are.

 `iTerm2 > Preferences > Profiles`

-If you use multiple computers (e.g., laptop and workstation), you can synch your iTerm2 setting (including profiles) by saving them in a Dropbox folder.
+If you use multiple computers (e.g., laptop and workstation), you can sync your iTerm2 setting (including profiles) by saving them in a Dropbox folder.

 On your main computer, go to `iTerm2 > Preferences > General > Preferences` and click `Load preferences from a custom folder or URL`.
 Select a Dropbox folder and save your local settings.
 Repeat the process on a secondary computer, but this time, do not save your local settings.
 After you restart iTerm2, the settings from your main computer should be available on your secondary computer.

 ### Step 4.2 - framework options

 The default shell in macOS is now zsh.
 [Oh my zsh](https://github.com/ohmyzsh/ohmyzsh/) makes zsh look great and provides a bunch of useful auto-complete options, especially when working with git.

     sh -c "$(wget -O- https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"